lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

     The i-band lightcurve for the SNIa of interest.

 3.3.
-To add a plot of seeing versus time: use the settings icon, choose "Add New Chart" and match the parameters shown below, then click "OK".
+To add a plot of seeing versus time: click on the "+" sign,  and match the parameters shown below, then click "OK".

 .. figure:: /_static/portal_tut02_step03c.png
     :width: 300